debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 The libraries we need have been imported above.

 Just as a quick note, we will randomly sample words from the dataset and create our training data.
-There is a problem with this though.
+There is a problem with this, though.
 The more common words will get sampled more frequently than the uncommon ones.
 For instance the word "the" will be sampled really frequently because they occur often.
 Since we do not want to sample them that frequently, we will use a sampling table.
-A sampling table essentially, is the probability of sampling the word i-th most common word in a dataset (more common words should be sampled less frequently, for balance) [From, keras documentation].
+A sampling table essentially is the probability of sampling the word i-th most common word in a dataset (more common words should be sampled less frequently, for balance) [From, keras documentation].

 ```python